How to Sign Up for AP Exam Self Study: Quick Guide for DIY Learners

 • Contact AP Services or local high schools by March 15 to register for exams

-• Choose exams and start preparing with study materials and practice tests
+• Choose your exams and get going with study materials and practice tests

-• Self-studying allows students to earn college credit outside of AP courses
+• Self-studying opens doors for college credit beyond AP courses

 Getting Started with AP Self-Study

-Students need to choose subjects, register for exams, and create a study plan to succeed.
+You’ve got to pick your subjects, register for the tests, and whip up a study plan to really shine.

 Understanding AP Self-Study and Exam Structure

-It’s a great option for homeschooled students or those whose schools don’t offer certain AP classes.
+This is especially awesome for homeschooled kids or those in schools that don’t offer certain AP courses.

-The exams test college-level knowledge and can earn college credit.
+Keep in mind, these exams test college-level knowledge and can help you earn college credit.

 • Multiple-choice questions